fterradev/monorepo/README.md

 # monorepo sample
-JS Monorepo sample with path mapping that works at both development and run times.
+JS Monorepo sample with path mapping that works at both development time and runtime.

 ### Installation
 1. Clone the repository.